Saturday, September 1, 2018

 During the prototype build with flight computer CC3D, for the 5-V power supply, the 1.25mm-pitch connector that came with the buck converter had a current rating of 1A, sufficient with power tapping by servos plus a Full HD camera system (either Raspberry Pi or Runcam Thumb consumes less than 0.38A or 0.28A, respectively, and an analog camera with its video transmission have 0.5A extra current).
 The vendors often mistakenly label the Molex Picoblade 1.25 mm-pitch connectors as JST connectors.
 Here, the actual trade name is used throughout this build.
 In the following video, the current is measured on the power output of the buck converter, which powers 3 servos, a 70mA CC3D flight computer, and the 30mA 2.4GHz RF receiver.

 When the servos were idle, the specification said each servo consumed 15mA, and indeed, the current reading was 145mA, with the flight computer consuming 70mA and the receiver consuming 30mA, 70+30+15*3=145.
 During bursts of heavy loading of servos, the reading is slightly higher than 250mA, an average of 220mA.
 The production flight computer and RF receivers did not use the 5-V power supply.
-So the unplanned current budget is 1A - (220mA - 70mA) = 850mA for all power consumption from/with the flight computer board, except the servos and the RF control receiver.
+So the unplanned current budget, for the prototype build, is 1A - (220mA - 70mA) = 850mA (4.25W) for all power consumption from/with the flight computer board, excluding the servos and the RF control receiver.

 The production flight computer taps power directly from the battery terminal at the main ESC as pictured here on the left.

+The ESCs need to be naked for maximum cooling.
+Without this maximum cooling, ESCs overheat in summer as shown in the video below on the right.
 For both the prototype and production builds, to start the dual ESC build, remove the original wraps using cuticle scissors to open them from the sides of the ESC circuit board.
-Then, as pictured here on the right, remove the main ESC's power wires and instead tap the tail esc's power wires ahead 1 inch, not be shorter than 1 inch each because that would impregnate the entire wire with solder during soldering and solidify the wire, leaving no flexibility.
+Then, as pictured here on the right, remove the main ESC's power wires and instead tap the tail ESC's power wires ahead 1 inch, not be shorter than 1 inch each because that would impregnate the entire wire with solder during soldering and solidify the wire, leaving no flexibility.

 As pictured above on the right, when tying a knot, make 2 same-orientation ties first because the 2 same-orientation loops allow adjusting length with slip.
 A 3rd loop should be a reverse orientation to lock the length, and then a 4th knot reverses the orientation again to double-secure the tie.
 The Kevlar string should snag the ESC by the electronic components.